 Sections 234 to 239 of the 1979 Constitution established the State High Courts and stipulate their jurisdiction, composition and powers.
-236 Section the Constitution stipulated what was referred to as 'general jurisdiction', section 237 stipulated 'jurisdiction as to certain proceedings.'
+Section 236 of the Constitution stipulated what was referred to as 'general jurisdiction', while section 237 stipulated

+'jurisdiction as to certain proceedings.'
 Under the general jurisdiction a State High Court has: